Three charged in ABQ murder-for-hire plot

 Granger has been booked into the Central New Mexico Correctional Facility and Dominguez is behind bars at the Eddy County Detention Center.
 Trujillo has a warrant for his arrest in the homicide.

-Dominguez's criminal history includes mostly non-violent arrests for drug-related offenses, according to court records.
-Granger, also known as "Snoop," has battled substance abuse and been in and out of jail on charges including involuntary manslaughter, kidnapping, armed robbery and other violent felonies.
+Dominguez's criminal history includes mostly nonviolent arrests for drug-related offenses, according to court records.
+Granger, also known as "Snoop," has battled substance abuse and been in and out of jail on charges including involuntary manslaughter, kidnapping, armed robbery and other violent felonies, according to court records.

 Court records show he was sentenced in 2015 to 10 years after taking a plea deal in the nonfatal stabbing of a woman outside an East Central motel.